 The student must pass a qualifying exam that includes both a written and an oral component.
 The content of the qualifying exam will be determined at the discretion of the guidance committee and will be based on the coursework (both graduate and undergraduate) completed to date.
 The qualifying exam is pass/fail.
 At the discretion of the guidance committee a student may conditionally pass the exam and be reevaluated after a specified time period.
 The qualifying exam must be completed within 18 months of admission for students that have a master’s degree and within 30 months of admission for students that enter the PhD program with only a bachelor’s degree.

-Course Credit Requirements: The student must successfully complete at least 18 graded course credit hours beyond a bachelor’s degree.
+Course Credit Requirements: The student must successfully complete at least 42 graded course credit hours beyond a bachelor’s degree.
 These 42 course credit requirements can include 2 courses (up to 8 credits) from the early admission or dual registration program.
 Additional course credits beyond these minimum levels may be required by the guidance committee.

 Requirements for Optional Minor: An identifiable group of courses (9 credits minimum) in an area outside of the civil engineering department and approved by the guidance committee must be successfully completed to provide a minor to the Ph.D. degree.
 A minor may be satisfied by courses taken toward a master's degree other than civil engineering, but the credits will not be applied against the 18 or 36 credit-hour minimum.

 Professional Outreach Experience: A minimum of one semester as a teaching assistant or comparable experience, or preparation and submission of article(s) to refereed journal(s), or presentations at professional meetings is required.
 The guidance committee will evaluate whether a student's past teaching assistantship satisfies this requirement.